humanfactors/drivingAQ/README.md

 relevant input files, shuffling them up and assigning each coordinate an ID.
 Times has a bunch of functions mostly just for generating the times that dots appear.
 The majority of confusing stuff is just regarding sampling the inter-stimulus intervals.
-Finally, `subjectcall` contains the class `Subject`
+Finally, `subjectcall` contains the class `Subject`.
+This requires a name at instantiation (i.e. subject number) and each `Subject` instance will have a unique order of locations, and unique timings for PDT.